MohammadNazeri/my-educations/tmux/README.md

 > tmux ls >  To list all tmux windows.
 > tmux att -t [window number]
 > Ctrl+B : — Enter the command line to type commands.
 Tab completion is available.
+> Ctrl+B : > setw: synchronization-panes on — to set the variable to type in all panes at the same time e.g update all servers
+> Ctrl+B Page Up/Down — To navigate in a big file.
+To quite use q.
+> Ctrl+B Ctrl+S — To search for a word in the file.
 > Ctrl+B ? — View all keybindings.
 Press Q to exit.
 > Ctrl+B W — Open a panel to navigate across windows in multiple sessions.
+> exit  — to exit tmux

+History?